Star Wars Holiday Special: Production

 While outlining the original Star Wars and planning its potential sequels, Lucas imagined a "film just about Wookiees, nothing else."
 After the original film's success, its cast made a few appearances on TV variety shows.
 According to Charles Lippincott, who was head of marketing of the Star Wars Corporation, CBS brought the idea of doing a TV special to him and Lucas, although there is some internal dispute about this claim.
 According to J.W.
 Rinzler, "Everybody agreed that a television special was a good idea."
-Lucas was busy moving his production company to a new location, which was not heavily involved in the special.
+Lucas was busy moving his production company, which was not heavily involved in the special, to a new location.
 According to Lucasfilm producer Gary Kurtz:

 Though Lucas is uncredited, it was his idea to build the narrative around Chewbacca's family.
 CBS hired experienced variety show writers and producers, including writer Bruce Vilanch, who was concerned about the decision to center the special on a species who grunt in a fictional language without subtitles.
 Regardless, Lucas would not budge on his vision.
 The special went through two directors.
 The first, David Acomba, was brought in through an attempt to "make us different in variety shows", according to Lippincott.

 Acomba, a classmate of George Lucas at USC film school, was unfamiliar with a multiple-camera setup, which caused some problems.
 Acomba also felt that there was a divide between himself and the producers, and chose to leave the project after finishing only a few scenes, including the cantina and Jefferson Starship.
 He was replaced by Steve Binder, whose only contact with Lucasfilm was a "Wookiee bible" detailing how the species should look and behave.
 Stan Winston was hired to design the Wookiee family.

-The special was broadcast in its entirety in the United States only once, on Friday, November 17, 1978 (the week before Thanksgiving), on the television network CBS from 8:00 pm to 10:00 pm, Eastern Standard Time (EST), pre-empting Wonder Woman and The Incredible Hulk.
+The special was broadcast in its entirety in the United States only once, on Friday, November 17, 1978 (the week before Thanksgiving), on the television network CBS from 8:00 pm to 10:00 pm, Eastern Standard Time (EST), pre-empting Wonder Woman and The Incredible Hulk leading to the latter shows' episodes to be aired that day to instead be shown a week later.
 It was also broadcast on the Canadian television network CTV from 7:00 pm to 9:00 pm, Eastern Standard Time.